Swedish Lithuania: Union of Kėdainiai

 On 20 October 1655, over 1,000 nobles, mostly from Samogitia, gathered at the Kėdainiai Manor, signed the Union of Kėdainiai on behalf of the Grand Duchy of Lithuania, dissolved the Polish–Lithuanian Commonwealth and solemnly declared the establishment of a personal union with the Swedish Empire.
+The Swedish side was represented by Lord High Treasurer Magnus Gabriel De la Gardie and Governor Bengt Skytte, with the latter also holding the position of viceroy.
 King of Sweden Charles X Gustav became Grand Duke of Lithuania.
 Following this, another act was signed by which the Lithuanian nobility pledged its loyalty to the Swedish Crown.
-Lithuanian aristocracy was hoping for a union similar to that with Poland.
-In reality, however, Swedish Lithuania was being set up as a dominicum directum with Jonušas Radvila being promised exceptional rights to certain estates.
+On 23 October 1655, the Lithuanian Advisory Council was inaugurated.
+Swedish Lithuania was set up as a dominicum directum with Jonušas Radvila being promised exceptional rights to certain estates.
+It is known that both Jonušas and Boguslavas Radvila (Bogusław Radziwiłł) initially wanted to acquire the Lithuanian territories of Minsk, Navahrudak, Brest Voivodeships and Volkovysk, and Grodno Counties (most of modern-day Belarus), as well as the Polish Podlaskie Voivodeship.
+Meanwhile, ethnic Lithuania was supposed to remain under the direct rule of Sweden.
+Jonušas Radvila also hoped to become an uncrowned ruler of the entire Swedish protectorate, but his endeavour was unsuccessful.

+Seeking to improve Sweden’s reputation among the Lithuanian peasantry and secure a greater political advantage over the Lithuanian nobility, Gabriel De la Gardie was entrusted with assuring them the abolition of serfdom.
+However, this ultimately did not help to improve their relations with the peasantry as they were left with the burden of supplying significant resources to the Swedish forces and their military effort.
+The Swedish administration began confiscating estates from nobles who did not recognise their authority and set the tax rate to 110 000 thaler — many who refused or were unable to pay them were killed, arrested or deported to Sweden with their property being destroyed.
+The Swedish troops were relocated in the country, with Šiauliai serving as the chief military headquarters and garrisons being stationed across Lithuania proper, including several regiments in Skirsnemunė.
+For military purposes, Swedish cartographer Georg von Schwengeln and field marshal Erik Dahlbergh have produced a detailed map of the Kaunas region and southern Samogitia.

 Disestablishment

-In due course, Swedish rule began gradually losing support among some members of the Lithuanian nobility.
-The Swedish administration introduced heavy taxation and was unable to control the brutality of its own army, which soon began treating Lithuania as a conquered land rather than a newly-founded ally.
-In the spring of 1656, large segments of pro-Polish nobility in Lithuania began revolting against the Swedish, which was followed by the Polish decisive victory against the Swedish Empire in the Battle of Prostki.
-By 1657, Swedish Lithuania disintegrated.
-Following this, Grand Hetman of Lithuania and the commander of Swedish forces against Poland Boguslavas Radvila (Bogusław Radziwiłł) faced trial and was exiled to Königsberg.
+As time passed, some layers of society, namely the minor nobility and peasantry, began to withdraw their support for Swedish rule.
+This was mostly a consequence of the Swedish administration introducing heavy taxation and its inability to control the brutality of its own army in the region.
+In the spring of 1656, certain segments of nobility in Lithuania began revolting against the Swedish, which was followed by the Polish decisive victory against the Swedish Empire in the Battle of Prostki.
+In 1657, the remaining Swedish troops stationed in the Biržai Castle were ousted and Swedish Lithuania disintegrated.
+Following this, Boguslavas Radvila, who had served as the acting Grand Hetman of Lithuania and the commander of Swedish forces against Poland, faced trial and was exiled to Königsberg.